Dublin's Barkley Square: 1964–1965 homes & subdivision history

-Barkley Square logo
+Welcome to Barkley Square

 Barkley Square wasn’t just another subdivision in Dublin—it was part of a bold vision for a new kind of suburban life.
 In 1964, Volk-McLain set out to redefine what “home” could mean for middle-class families.
 With prices starting at $16,996, these homes were accessible, modern, and designed for a generation ready to move up.

-Location of the Barkley Square neighborhood in Dublin, California.
+Map of the Barkley Square neighborhood in Dublin, California.

 When the Cold War came to the suburbs